One Persona, Many Cues, Different Results: How Sociodemographic Cues Impact LLM Personalization

 Based on related work on personalization, we identify three commonly used persona cues.
 For each of them, we test two varieties.
 All six tested cues approximate different levels of external validity.
 We consider implicit identity markers in human conversation histories to be most externally valid across all methods, as they are always present whenever a user prompt is not the first turn of a conversation.
 See Appendix~\ref{app:providing_info} for more details on which information was provided and how it was presented to each model.
 We also include the evaluation task without any persona cue (\textbf{no-persona}) as a baseline.

-\paragraph{Names} Various works have used names as proxies for demographic information and identified its effects on LLM-generated employment recommendations \citep{nghiem-etal-2024-gotta,kamruzzaman-kim-2025-impact}, cultural presumptions \citep{pawar2025presumedculturalidentitynames} and biased answers to multiple-choice questions \citep{pelosio2025obscurederasedevaluatingnationality}.
-While a person's name as an indication of their age, gender and race can affect whether they face discrimination in hiring practices \citep{nghiem-etal-2024-gotta}, \citet{gautam-etal-2024-stop} identify problems of validity as well as ethical concerns with associating names with sociodemographic attributes in NLP research.
+\paragraph{Names} Various works have used names as proxies for demographic information and identified its effects on LLM-generated employment recommendations \citep{nghiem-etal-2024-gotta,kamruzzaman-kim-2025-impact}, cultural presumptions \citep{pawar-etal-2025-presumed} and biased answers to multiple-choice questions \citep{pelosio2025obscurederasedevaluatingnationality}.
+While a person's name as an indication of their age, gender and race can affect whether they face discrimination in hiring practices \citep{nghiem-etal-2024-gotta, an-etal-2024-large}, \citet{gautam_stop_2024} identify problems of validity as well as ethical concerns with associating names with sociodemographic attributes in NLP research.